 Ralph is a founding partner of Sherpa Technology Group, in the Boston office.
 He has extensive experience in Intellectual Property strategy, especially in a broad range of technology-related industries.
 Mr. Eckardt has over 15 years of professional services experience.
 Prior to Sherpa Technology Group, he led BCG’s IP Strategy consulting practice, and where he led numerous client assignments in technology, industrial, and consumer industries.
 Ralph is a co-author of the book The Invisible Edge, on IP strategy, and has been named one of “The World’s Leading IP Strategists” by IAM Magazine.
 He is also a member of the Board of INTIPSA, the International IP Strategists Association.
 Ralph is a graduate of Messiah College, and holds an MBA from MIT Sloan School of Management.

-Peter Detkin joined Sherpa Technology Group in 2017 as a Senior Advisor.
+Peter Detkin joined Sherpa Technology Group in 2017.
 He is a founder at Intellectual Ventures, a multi-billion dollar fund that invests in invention and currently holds over 40,000 patents.
 He remains involved with the company.
 Intellectual Asset Management magazine recently named Mr. Detkin the second most influential “IP market maker” in the world.
 Prior to joining Intellectual Ventures, Mr. Detkin spent 8 years at Intel Corporation where he was a vice president and assistant general counsel.
 As assistant general counsel, Mr. Detkin was responsible for managing the Intel patent and licensing departments, including all aspects of prosecution and claims management.
 Mr. Detkin also managed the litigation and competition policy departments (including antitrust).
 Before he joined Intel, Mr. Detkin was an intellectual property partner at the law firm of Wilson, Sonsini, Goodrich and Rosati in Palo Alto, California.
 Mr. Detkin was the first patent lawyer hired at this firm and formed the basis of its highly-successful intellectual property practice.
 Mr. Detkin received his B.S.E.E. with honors in 1982 from the University of Pennsylvania’s Moore School of Electrical Engineering and a J.D. in 1985 from the University of Pennsylvania Law School.
 He serves as a member of the Board of Overseers of the University of Pennsylvania School of Engineering and Applied Science.
 He is also on the Board of Directors of the Brady Campaign and Center to Prevent Gun Violence.
 Mr. Detkin is an inactive member of the State Bars of California and New York, and is registered to practice before the United States Patent and Trademark Office.

 David was part of the founding team of Sherpa Technology Group in 2008 (then known as 3LP Advisors), and served as a Partner in the firm from 2012 to 2016.
 He is now a Senior Advisor to STG, and participates in select client and strategic engagements.
 His expertise is the intersection of finance with technology and intellectual property, including IP monetization, M&A due diligence and economic modeling of licensing businesses.
 David previously worked at The Boston Consulting Group, where he advised technology and life sciences companies on a broad range of strategic issues.
 He worked in Business Development at Cubist Pharmaceuticals and Strategic Marketing at Symantec Corporation.
 David graduated Phi Beta Kappa from Dartmouth College with a BA in Engineering Sciences.
 He also earned a BE in Electrical and Computer Engineering from the Thayer School of Engineering at Dartmouth College and an MBA from Harvard Business School.